22cans/CascadeRepos/README.md

 ```

-In this example, if you call ProductCategoryService.GetById() with useCache=false, the Cascade Repository skips the MemoryCache and Redis repositories and goes straight to DynamoDb.
+In this example, if you call `ProductCategoryService.GetById()` with `useCache=false`, the Cascade Repository skips the MemoryCache and Redis repositories and goes straight to DynamoDb.
 However, it will still update both repositories after retrieving the value from DynamoDb.

 ## Contributing